microsoft/qsharp-language/Specifications/Language/2_Statements/BindingScopes.md

 ...                 // n is not bound to a value
 ```

-The following sequences would be illegal:
+The following sequences are invalid:

 ```qsharp
 let n = 5;